othierry/future/README.md

 By design, this library merges Promise and Future patterns.
 A promise is just a writable (once) container that resolve or reject its contained future.
 A future is supposed to be read-only.
 In this library, a future exposes promise's `reject(_:)`/`resolve(_:)` methods the same way a promise would, they must be called only once.
 If you try to resolve an already resolved/rejected promise, an exception will be thrown.

 `promise(_:)` function acts a bit different than `future(_:)` function.
 Both returns futures but:
-- `future(_:)` takes a block taking no arguments and returning a value.
+- `future(_:)` takes a block taking no argument and returning a value.
 The block can throw an exception.
 If an exception is thrown, the future will reject using the catched error, otherwise it will resolve using the returned value.
-- `promose(_:)` takes a block taking a `Future` object. you are responsible for calling `resolve(_:)` or `reject(_:)` on that future with the corresponding value/error.
+- `promise(_:)` takes a block taking a `Future` object.
+You are then responsible for calling `resolve(_:)` or `reject(_:)` on that future with the corresponding value/error.

 #### Use case scenarios